Video Excerpt

 Description

-By the end of this self-paced course, the learner will demonstrate foundational understanding of dementia and caregiving, from an intraprofessional collaborative perspective.
+By the end of this self-paced course, the learner will demonstrate foundational understanding of dementia and caregiving, from an intraprofessional collaborative perspective and the Level II Fieldwork Student - Educator relationship.

 Learners are introduced to the intraprofessional collaborative process, common evaluation tools, intervention strategies, documentation, and terminology related to dementia and caregiving.